JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-08-testing_ember_application_first_steps.markdown

 Without going into many details, an Ember.js app starts with the access in an URL, which is decomposed by the Router and the Route Handler.

-This will determine which objects should be created, the model (data) and the template, which is a HTML representation, attached to components (Javascript).
+This will determine which objects should be created, the model (data) and the template, which is a HTML representation, attached to components (JavaScript).

 With these objects, the user is able to interact with the web app, and the components will determine the reaction to these actions.